muratkeremozcan/cctdd/ch16-Heroes-part3-useEffect-http/Heroes-part3-useEffect-http.md

 ![HeroesPart3-HeroesCT-failure](../img/HeroesPart3-HeroesCT-failure.png)

 We need to be stubbing the network with some data, so that the component can render it.
 Add a `cy.intercept` using a fixture file for the network data to `src/heroes/Heroes.cy.tsx` and `src/App.cy,tsx` files, which both use the `Heroes` component.
-The intercept will ensure that all `GET` requests to `http://localhost:4000/api/heroes` will respond with the stubbed data from `heroes.json` file in Cypress fixtures
+The intercept will ensure that all `GET` requests to `http://localhost:4000/api/heroes` will respond with the stubbed data from `heroes.json` file in Cypress fixtures.

 ```tsx
 // src/heroes/Heroes.cy.tsx